retroredge/spring-boot-sandbox/README.md

 A simple Spring Boot project for experimenting with the framework.

-It uses Jetty rather than the default Tomcat Web server.
+The application uses Jetty rather than the default Tomcat Web server.

+The root endpoint outputs a parameterised message.
+The parameters are picked up from Java system properties and environment variables.

+The project has Docker file and a Heroku Procfile and .env file.

 Build
 ----